Environmental

 Agreed and documented ways of working form the basis of continuous improvement and knowledge sharing.
 No matter how rigorous the routines and regulations, quality can always be improved and we constantly work to meet and surpass expectations.

-Turning waste into products
+Turning side steams into products

-All our waste and by-products have the potential to be reused and transformed into products.
+All our by-products have the potential to be reused and transformed into products.
 Part of our side-stream materials, such as classified fractions of slag, can be directly recycled as raw materials or as consumables in our own production.

 We have developed a range of products from side-stream materials, such as fillers in asphalt, construction materials and raw material for the production of stone wool, just to mention a few.
 Two of our most useful product developments are Petrit® E and Petrit® T, which are both made out of slag.
 Petrit E can be used to replace gravel in road construction and Petrit T functions as a lime replacement